tamirgen/hidow/README.md

   - The purchase email confirmation was tested and is working as intended

 * As a Site owner I can add a product so that I can add new items to my store
   - The add_product page allows the owner to add a new product from the app without going to the admin panel.
-Adding a product was tested for a product with an image, without an image, and mistakes like wrong prices (too many numbers after the decimal point), and missing required information (mandatory fields are name, description, and price). all tested as expected both in-app and admin panel
+Adding a product was tested for a product with an image, without an image, and mistakes like wrong prices (too many numbers after the decimal point), and missing required information (mandatory fields are name, description, and price).
+All were tested and functioned  as expected both in-app and admin panel

 * As a Site owner I can edit existing products so that I can change prices, sizes, and descriptions if I need to
-  - All editing functionalities were tested on the edit_product page and admin panel including mistakes like wrong prices (too many numbers after the decimal point), and missing required information (mandatory fields are name, description, and price). all tested as expected both in-app and admin panel
+  - All editing functionalities were tested on the edit_product page and admin panel including mistakes like wrong prices (too many numbers after the decimal point), and missing required information (mandatory fields are name, description, and price).
+All were tested and functioned as expected both in-app and admin panel

-* As a Site owner I can delete an item so that remove items that are no longer for sale
+* As a Site owner I can delete an item so that I can remove items that are no longer for sale
   - Removing an item was successfully tested both on the app and admin panel

 * As a website user I can add a review so that other users can get an honest opinion on the products
   - The rate.html page is accessible from the reviews tab in the main navigation bar and leads to the allowed products to be reviewed by the website admin.
-The form was tested and the test include trying to submit a review without filling out the mandatory fields (star rating and description).
+The form was tested and the test included trying to submit a review without filling out the mandatory fields (star rating and description).
 Post a successful review, the review will appear on the reviews.html page

 * As a website user I can read reviews about products so that I can make a decision if to buy it
   - The reviews page was tested and is working as intended.
-If the are reviews, they will show on the reviews.html page.
-If there are no reviews the page will render a message that is no current reviews and a button to return to the all products page
+If there are reviews, they will show on the reviews.html page.
+If there are no reviews, the page will render a message that there are no current reviews, and a button to return to the all products page

-* As a website owner I can delete reviews so that I can leave just the ones I am using on the website
+* As a website owner I can delete reviews so that I can leave the ones I am using on the website
   - Deleting reviews is enabled through the admin panel and was tested successfully

 * As a website owner I can enable and disable the products' reviews so that I can decide which products to allow to get reviewed